antronerds/r2-tutorials/docs/Adapting_R2.md

     export function which enables you to manipulate your tracks manually outside R2.
 This could be of use when your want to share tracks with other users or create new custom tracks.
-One reason you want to use the export function is to fix the ordering of your sample when generating a heatmap (see Error: Reference source not found) .
-Make sure you already have a personal custom track (Not a temporary track, 24h ).
-Select Manage default Tracks from the User Options > Tracks menu (Figure 21) and click next.
+One reason you want to use the export function is to fix the ordering of your samples when generating a heatmap.
+Make
+    sure you already have a personal custom track (not a temporary track, 24h).
+Select 'Manage default Tracks' from the User Options > Tracks menu (Figure 21) and click next.
 Here select the dataset of interest , only datasets which have a corresponding personalized track are represented in the pulldown menu.
 Click the